 More info at: http://vialab.science.uoit.ca/portfolio/mariana-shimabukuro

 Jackie Brown (Body Zone RA)

-Jackie is a student in the Masters of Health Sciences in Community Health program at UOIT.
-She is beingsupervised by Dr. Arcand and is researching the development and implementation of mobile health interventions for school children.
+Jackie is a student in the Masters of Health Sciences in Community Health program at Ontario Tech University.
+She is supervised by Dr. Arcand and is researching the development and implementation of mobile health interventions for school children.
 Jackie completed her Bachelor of Arts & Science in Cognitive Science from McGill University in 2017.
 Her research interests include child nutrition and health, utilization of behaviour change techniques, and nutrition education.

-Rob Shewaga is a freelance game developer who previously completed his Master of Science in Computer Science degree under the supervision of Dr. Bill Kapralos at UOIT.
+Rob Shewaga is a freelance game developer who previously completed his Master of Science in Computer Science degree under the supervision of Dr. Bill Kapralos at Ontario Tech University.
 His research work focused on developing serious games in the healthcare field using immersive technologies such as virtual- and augmented-reality devices.